Aylamccarthy/All-About-Pokemon/testing.md

 The WAVE WebAIM web accessibility evaluation tool was used to check for accessibility standards.

-The first result gave a poor color contrast with the "Start" button with the white font.
+The first result gave a poor color contrast with the foreground text "Start" button with the white font.
 It was resolved by changing the font color to black.

 <details>
 <summary>Result</summary>

 ![Wave Testing Result](assets/images/wave_test.png)

+Testing was focused to ensure the following criteria were met:

+- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.
+- Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.
+- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
+- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.
+- All not textual content had alternative text or titles so descriptions are read out to screen readers
+- HTML page lang attribute has been set.
+- Aria properties have been implemented correctly.
+- WCAG 2.1 Coding best practices being followed.

 </details>